apache/streampipes/streampipes-extensions/streampipes-processors-geo-jvm/src/main/resources/org.apache.streampipes.processors.geo.jvm.jts.processor.derivedgeometry.point/documentation.md

 ### EPSG field
 Integer value representing EPSG code

+### Point Output Type
+Chose between
+* Interior Point
+  *  An interior point is guaranteed to lie in the interior of the Geometry, if it is possible to calculate such a point exactly.
+Otherwise, the point may lie on the boundary of the geometry.
+* Centroid Point
+  * Computes the centroid of a Geometry

 ***

 ## Output
 A point geometry with EPSG code.
-Location is based on

 ### Example